Epiphany Family and Friends,

-We will be moving to livestream-only worship at 10:15am this coming Sunday (March 22) as a way to do our part in slowing the spread of the COVID-19 virus.
-The 8am Sunday service and all other in-person Epiphany gatherings are suspended immediately as well.
+To do our part in slowing the spread of the COVID-19 virus, we have moved online for worship.
+The 8am Sunday service and all other in-person Epiphany gatherings are suspended at this time.

 I am deeply grateful for the tools we already have to keep connected at Epiphany.
 We can join together virtually through the Sunday livestream of our service at 10:15.
-Last Sunday, we averaged between 50-70 households connected at any one time and a total of around 150 connections overall.
-In short, even though we couldn’t see each-other, Epiphany was gathered together!
 If you aren’t familiar with how to connect to our livestream, the easiest way to do it is to go to our website (www.epiphanyanglican.net) at 10:15 on Sunday morning and click on the “livestream” link.
 Also, two of our in-house experts, Bob Beckley (703-307-8741) and Ralph Morris (703-631-1687) would be happy to guide you.
 Just give them a call.

 Here is a quick list of other things to be aware of